Sponsor a Child

 Jordan is a sweet boy who loves following around his older brother, Vincent.
 He enjoys playing football and spends a lot of time by the river washing clothes and plates as well as fishing.
 It seems as though Jordan has not gone to school consistently because his family doesn’t always have the money to pay for his school fees.
 Sponsoring him would allow him to go to school consistently.

-Grace is not even trying to go to school.
-Many kids try, then when they are turned away enough times they give up.
-She has not had anyone to pay for her schooling for a long time.
-She lives in our poorest village with 4 siblings and her mother.
-Her father died years ago.
+Grace is a young girl who has given up on trying to go to school.
+Many kids try even if they can’t pay their school fees and then when they are turned away enough times they give up.
+Grace hasn’t had anyone to pay for her school fees in a long time, so she doesn’t even try to go to school anymore.
+She lives with her 4 siblings and her mother and her father died years ago.
+Sponsoring her would give her a chance to return to school and the chance to overcome the poverty her family is in.

 Paulina is from Lioka village.
 She lives with her mom who is divorced and her 3 siblings.
 Her mom goes to town occasionally to sell things in the market to make money for their family.
 She doesn’t have a uniform and often gets chased by the school because she can’t pay the school fees.
 She is very competitive and loves any sort of game from football to netball to malabalaba (Zambian version of mancala).
 Paulina always has this twinkle in her eyes as if she’s ready for any challenge that might come her way.